Matroids, Feynman categories, and Koszul duality: (Co)operads over

-This map extends to an $\LBS$-operadic map $\LBS(\Gen) \xrightarrow{\hat{\pi}} \FY^{\vee}$ (by universal property of free operads).
+That map extends to an $\LBS$-operadic map $\LBS(\Gen) \xrightarrow{\hat{\pi}} \FY^{\vee}$ (by the universal property of free operads).
 Our goal is to prove that this map passes to the quotient by the elements \eqref{eqrelFY} and that the induced morphism is an isomorphism.
 The proof splits into three steps.\\

 \textbf{Step 1}: The map $\hat{\pi}$ is surjective. \\

 Going back to explicit formulas for general left Kan extensions in cocomplete categories yields

 where the sum is over all possible maps $\otimes_i (\L_i, \G_i) \rightarrow (\L, \G)$ in $\LBS$ and the equivalence relation $\sim$ identifies components corresponding to equivalent maps (two maps that can be obtained from one another by precomposing with isomorphisms). \\